pu2clr/SI4735/extras/schematic/README.md

 * Select the data you want to keep into the EEPROM;
 * Add the code to monitor the data in your sketch;
-* Add code to save data the data.
+* Add code to save the data.
 In this case, you need to define the criteria that will be used to perform a recording on the EEPROM.
-In general any change of useful data AND elapsed time.
+In general, a good criteria is:  any change of useful data AND elapsed time.
 It will depend on your application.
 * Consider using the method EEPROM.update instead EEPROM.write.
 It will not write information if it is the same stored before;
 * Add the code to restore data from EEPROM;
 * Add the code to check if exist useful data stored into EEPROM.
 It can be a single byte indicating that exist valid information for the system.
 Use an identification number (ID) that will be understood as valid data by the system.
 * Add code to erase the information in EEPROM.
 All you have to do is erasing the identification number.
 Actually just change the ID value.
-In other words, you do not need erease all data stored into EEPROM.
+In other words, you do not need erease all data stored into EEPROM to reset the data to the system.
 * Add code to RESET the system.
 At system start up check if a given button is pressed and then erase the ID;